EnterpriseDB/tpa/docs/src/ansible-and-sudo.md

 * Restrict access by time, rather than by command.

-TPAexec needs access only when you are first setting up your cluster or running `tpaexec deploy` again to make configuration changes, e.g., during a maintenance window.
+TPA needs access only when you are first setting up your cluster or running `tpaexec deploy` again to make configuration changes, e.g., during a maintenance window.
 Until then, you can disable its access entirely (a one-line change for both ssh and sudo).